orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-core.md

 ## success

-Complete the process right away successfully.
+Complete the top-level process right away and return a success value.

 ## process